aborn/emacs.d/README.md

 ## INTRODUCTION
-This project is a slight configure file for emacs. emacs version 23 or after
+This project is a slight configure file for emacs. emacs version 23 or later

 ## USAGE
 download all file in this project and running configure